openearth/xbeach-docs/docs/xbeach_manual.rst

    variations, zs) and bed level (zb) as function of time.

 #.
 Plot the offshore water level as function of time.
 Also open the file
-   'tide.tekâ'(Tekal data files format), which contains the imposed surge level.
+   'tide.tek''(Tekal data files format), which contains the imposed surge level.
 Did the model correctly simulate the imposed surge level?